 Quick Summary: Being considered as a groundbreaking research, this book enables the tried and tested practices for improving sales team performance.
 The main emphasis is placed on the fact that sales reps can’t manage the result.
 However, they can build and organize the processes that drive to the desired results.
 This sales book will show you how to employ the data-driving metrics and speed up buyer’s journey.

-- aligning business goals with the actions taken by sellers, and
+- Aligning business goals with the actions taken by sellers

 #2 The Little Red Book of Selling

 by Jeffrey Gitomer